kareeemk/NE-CD-Pipeline/README.md

 # NE-CD-Pipeline
 Homogeneous Community Detection On Heterogeneous Information Networks: A Node Embedding Approach

+This thesis proposes a pipeline approach to tackle the challenge of community detection (CD) on static heterogeneous information networks (HINs) using node embedding (NE) in conjunction with homogeneous modularity-based algorithms.
+It leverages NE techniques (i.e., JUST, Metaptah2Vec) to transform an HIN into a weighted homogeneous network by calculating vector similarity distances in the latent low-dimensional embedding space for each node, and then projecting them as edge weights onto a topologically identical homogeneous counterpart of the HIN.
+A homogeneous modularity-based CD algorithm (i.e., Louvain, Leiden) can then run on the weighted homogeneous graph to identify community structures.
+This method attempts to both preserve the high-order semantic meaning and topological structure of the original heterogeneous HIN whilst circumventing the necessity for specialized  heterogeneous CD algorithms.

 ![An overview of how the pipeline works and which Python versions/libraries needed for each step](https://github.com/kareeemk/NE-CD-Pipeline/assets/149080138/56cb46f3-3ffd-4bb1-b266-4cb82fcf0aac)